Everything You Ever Wanted to Know about Moving Boxes

 Related Resource Centers

 Often, the best advice for moving supplies speaks as much to a personal philosophy as it does some universal standard.
 With this in mind, here’s what we think you’ll want to know beforehand, so you can go into your moving project with plenty of confidence and resources at your disposal.

 Get the result you’re looking for without the headaches or time-consuming mistakes.
 Whether it’s oversized bubble wrap or old blankets, whether it’s shrink wrap or self-sealing furniture bags, whether you simply need a protective layer for moving or a breathable cover for long-term storage, our furniture storage guide has the information you need.

 We don’t like to pretend that we’re the only source of wisdom for moving boxes.
 Rather than sifting through pages of search results, we’ve taken a good look around.
 Here are some of the best online resources we’ve found:

 - Tips for Moving Boxes: Looking for a particular life hack when it comes to moving boxes?
 We recommend Apartment Therapy as a great place to start, but this list is anything but exhaustive.
-Our favorite tip that’s not already on this list?
-The plastic bags at Target are incredibly strong.

 - An Easy Guide for Finding Moving Boxes on Amazon: This Video Wiki page is a great way to zero in on the best choices for different kinds of moving boxes you can buy on Amazon.